When David came to me, he had limited control and function of his left scapula, and his main goal was to resolve that issue.

 - Strengthening his upper back strength.

-This not only allowed him to master the chin up, but also add 20kg to his bench press.
+He’s not only mastered the chin up, but added 20kg to his bench press.

 - Bikini Competition Prep: From Her First Show to The International Championships